arnosolo/arduino-array/README.md

 ### Array Class for Arduino

-Somehow Arduino doesn't support cpp stand lib, so here we are.
+Somehow Arduino doesn't support cpp standard lib, so here we are.

 Implemented functions: